erenkulaksiz/react-native-awesome-draw/packages/react-native-awesome-draw/README.md

 | `svgProps` | `SvgProps` | No | Props for the SVG |
 | `distanceThreshold` | `number` | No | Distance threshold for path optimization |

-## 🎨 Advanced Usage

-Coming soon!
-Check back for examples on:
-- Export to image
-- And more!

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to: